mongodb-js/compass-connect/README.md

 # Compass Connect [![][travis_img]][travis_url]

-When you open the MongoDB Compass application, an initial dialog that appears is a connection screen.
+This plugin is the initial connection screen dialog that appears when you open MongoDB Compass.

+## Usage

 There are two ways in which you can connect to your desirable database: fill in connection fields manually or connect via a connection string (URI).

-## Usage

 ### Connecting via URI